-Mr. Nielson and I also set up a obstacle course using balloons
+Mr. Nielson and I also set up an obstacle course using balloons

 and our kitchen swings.

-(Have you seen Temple Grandin starring Claire Danes....a must see).
+(Have you seen Temple Grandin starring Claire Danes?
+It's a must-see.)

-After the movie we drove up to Midway here in Utah,
+After the movie, we drove up to the town of Midway

-We visited the amazing Ice Castles with our good friends
+and visited the amazing Ice Castles with our good friends,

 am pretty sure that Amy and I are really sisters.

-I felt like I was in that scene in Superman...you know?
+I felt like I was in that scene in Superman.
+Do you know what I mean?

-I had talked up Ice Castles to Lottie weeks before we actually went,
+I had talked up this Ice Castle event to Lottie weeks before we went,

-and she was convinced that she had been invited to Elsa's castle.
+and she was convinced she had been invited to Elsa's castle.

-Naturally she wore her Elsa dress, crown, and red lip stick.
+So naturally, she wore her Elsa dress, crown, and red lipstick.

-Lucky for us, Elsa actually was there taking photos with other little girls.
+Lucky for us, Elsa was there taking photos with other little girls.

-When Lottie spotted the trio (Elsa, Anna and Kristoff), she began stripping her
+When Lottie spotted the trio (Elsa, Anna, and Kristoff), she started stripping her

-coat, gloves, and hat to look just like the ice princess herself.
+coat, gloves, and hat to look like the ice princess.